• Fri. Apr 18th, 2025

 THE OTTOMAN EMPIRE

 The Ottoman conquest of Cyprus in the latter part of the 16th century marked a new chapter in the history of Arsinoe.
 The new Ottoman administrators referred to the town as ‘Polis’ which translates to ‘the city’.
 This description was further extended to the name of the local river known as ‘Chrysochou’, which translates to ‘flowing with gold’.
-As well as a name change, Ottoman rule brought significant demographic and cultural changes.
-The Ottomans ushered in a new administrative system, taxation policies, and architectural styles to the town and during the Ottoman reign, Polis became the centre of the administrative district of the region.
-Polis however, suffered economically after European trade routes were severed.
+As well as a name change, Ottoman rule brought significant demographic and cultural changes to the town.
+Polis Chrysochous became the centre of the administrative district of the region during the Ottoman era, but it suffered economically after European trade routes were severed.

 A Ottoman Map Of Cyprus